-Outcome 1: Institutional reform Outcome 1: Institutional reforms provide space for women and provide affirmative action and quota systems n critical decision making positions by the end of 2007 and towards at least st 30% of women in decision-making g by the end of $2009^{39}$ Related Outputs Indicators Progress Towards Achievement • Affirmative Action (AA) • Number of political parties Affirmative action policies were Policies for gender with AA policies. adopted by all the major parties equality adopted by • Number of women who (though cannot be directly attributed political parties. benefit from AA. to GGP) New Constitution • Increase in numbers of • There is no sense as to the number of includes Affirmative women by 50% nominated women who have benefited from AA Action for gender by political parties to stand • The GGP operated at a time when equality in public sector. for 2007 elections compared the number of women nominated by Political Party Funding to 2002 elections. political parties increased: no direct regulated.
+Outcome 1: Institutional reform Outcome 1: Institutional reforms provide space for women and provide affirmative action and quota systems for women that ensure that at le east an increase by 50% of women in n critical decision making positions by the end of 2007 and towards at least st 30% of women in decision-making g by the end of 2009^{39} Related Outputs Indicators Progress Towards Achievement • Affirmative Action (AA) • Number of political parties Affirmative action policies were Policies for gender with AA policies. adopted by all the major parties equality adopted by • Number of women who (though cannot be directly attributed political parties. benefit from AA. to GGP) New Constitution Increase in numbers of • There is no sense as to the number of includes Affirmative women by 50% nominated women who have benefited from AA Action for gender by political parties to stand • The GGP operated at a time when equality in public sector. for 2007 elections compared the number of women nominated by Political Party Funding to 2002 elections. political parties increased: no direct regulated.
 Revised electoral laws for AA.
 Legal framework for implementing the AA guidelines within the public sector. attribution is possible, but this is a victory the programme should claim.
 There are revised election laws for AA except in respect of the constitution.
 There is no legal framework for implementing AA within the public sector A Gender Rapid Response Unit was set up to respond to gender based violence and provide assistance in terms of media reporting, processing complaints to the police and prosecutions.
 Over 250 reports were received October-December 2007, though unclear if this had an impact in terms of institutional responses by the police and prosecutions department, over and above normal provision of security.
 Conclusion re Outcome 1: Th e achievement of outcome 1 is mos stly on course, though whether or not the achievement of some of th e indicators is attributable to the GGP (such as affirmative action policies in mainstream political partie es) is debatable.
-Outcome 2: Women in decision making within the public sphere in crease by 50% by end of 2007 and to at least 30% representation in the reuse by 5078 by end 6j 2007 and 10 al Related Outputs Indicators Progress Towards Achievement Increase by at least 50% of women in elected positions in 2007 compared to 2002.
-Increase by at least 30% of young women in leadership of student unions, community groups, &amp; in public institutions (Cabinet, Boards of Statutory Institutions and Local Devolved Funds).
-All public institutions Strategies to implement AA Policies include diversity of women (quota for women living with HIV/AIDS, disability, women from pastoralists communities).
+Outcome 2.
+Women in decision making within the public and one in anage her 50% her and of 2007 and to at least 30% representation in the crease by 50% by end of 2007 and to at Related Outputs Indicators Progress Towards Achievement Increase by at least 50% of women in elected positions in 2007 compared to 2002.
+Increase by at least 30% of young women in leadership of student unions, community groups, & in public institutions (Cabinet, Boards of Statutory Institutions and Local Devolved Funds).
+All public institutions (Cabinet, Boards of Statutory (Cabinet, Boards of Statutory) Strategies to implement AA Policies include diversity of women (quota for women living with HIV/AIDS, disability, women from pastoralists communities).
 Number of young women in leadership positions.
 At least 36 members of 10th parliament are women.
 Women civic candidates for all other elections increase by at least 50% from 2002.
-Numbers of women in decision making to all Public The number of elected women parliamentarians increased by 66% (there were 9 elected women parliamentarians in the 2002 parliament and 15 elected to the 10th Parliament).
+Numbers of women in decision making to all Public Institutions reach 30% The number of elected women parliamentarians increased by 66% (there were 9 elected women parliamentarians in the 2002 parliament and 15 elected to the 10th Parliament).
 Nominations to parliament took on board some diversity concerns such as women from pastoralist communities and this is directly attributable to the GGP.
-It is not possible to state what the achievements are vis-à-vis young women since there is no baseline will be held by women; however guidelines have not yet been drafted or implemented. t very difficult to measure progress he GGP is on course vis-à-vis increasing towards the achievement of most of the aspects of outcome 2.
-The GGP is on course vis-à-vis increasing diversity in the types of women accessing leadership.
-However although more diverse groups of women are accessing leadership, it is questionable as to whether or not women's rights organisations and the women's movement itself have internalised principles of diversity.
-Were mechanisms in place to ensure that women's rights organisations began to engage with questions of discrimination and prejudice against women who face other forms of exclusion e.g. disability, ethnicity?
-In respect of the indicators where there is sufficient information to assess progress, UNIFEM is only on course for one.
+It is not possible to state what the achievements are vis-à-vis young women since there is no baseline data on young women in positions of leadership pre- or post-intervention.